A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: Numerical results

-The achievable throughput as a function of the estimation error is shown in Fig.~\ref{fig:num err}.
-Here, the peak throughput corresponds to the achievable rate under perfect angular knowledge.
+The achievable throughput as a function of the estimation error is shown in Fig.~\ref{fig:numerr}.
+The peak throughput corresponds to the achievable rate under perfect angular knowledge.
 As the estimation error decreases, all schemes under comparison gradually approach the performance of the ideal error-free case.
-At $\Delta\phi_k=\Delta\varphi_k= 0.1^\circ$, the proposed method experiences a noticeable performance degradation; nevertheless, it still outperforms the other algorithms by approximately $25\%$.
-For $\Delta\phi_k=\Delta\varphi_k= 0.001^\circ$, the proposed scheme exhibits strong robustness, showing only an $8\%$ performance loss relative to the ideal case.
-This operating point is already close to the practical resolution limits of typical DOA estimation systems.
-When the angular estimation error further decreases to $\Delta\phi_k=\Delta\varphi_k= 0.0001^\circ$, all methods asymptotically converge to the unbiased optimization baseline.
-Despite this convergence, the proposed scheme maintains a residual performance advantage of about $4\%$, which can be attributed to its increased architectural flexibility.
+The proposed scheme exhibits the slowest performance degradation and consistently achieves the highest throughput among all practical schemes, demonstrating its robustness against DoA uncertainty and imperfect NLoS channel knowledge.